datadoc24/distributed-matmul-examples/mpi-cpu-matmul/README.md

 ## A distributed matrix multiply using MPI ##
 To run it, create a hostfile in the form

-myhostname1 slots=<number of CPU cores in this host>
+myhostname1 slots=12
-myhostname2 slots=<number of CPU cores in this host>
+myhostname2 slots=12

-...and configure passwordless SSH between all hosts.
+..where the number of slots equals the number of cores on the host that you want allow MPI processes to be allocated to.

-Then:
+Configure passwordless SSH between all hosts, then:
 ```
 mpirun -hostfile hostfile --mca btl_tcp_if_include 192.168.0.0/24 -np 10 /home/abe/mpi-tests/matrix_multiply
 ```